Most Expensive Share In India 2026

 Sector: Financial Services

-Elcid Investments is most costly share in india, the company is involved in investments and financial services.
+Elcid Investments is the second most costly share in India.
+The company is involved in investments and financial services.
 The company has a diversified portfolio of equity investments in various sectors to generate long-term capital appreciation for its shareholders.

-Elcid Investments has become famous after the dramatic rise in its price which has reached INR 2,73,488.85 making it the most expensive stock in India, above MRF.
-This is because of a special call auction conducted by the Bombay Stock Exchange (BSE) to help price discovery of investment companies.
+Elcid Investments had become famous after the dramatic rise in its price which reached INR 2,73,488.85, making it the most expensive stock in India at that time.
+This is because of a special call auction conducted by the Bombay Stock Exchange (BSE) to help with the price discovery of investment companies.

 Before the auction on 29 October 2024, Elcid’s shares were trading at just INR 3.53.
 After the auction, the stock skyrocketed to INR 2,36,250 in a single day, marking an astonishing increase of 66,92,535%.
 This extraordinary price movement reflects the implementation of a new framework by the Securities and Exchange Board of India (SEBI), designed to facilitate better pricing for infrequently traded stocks of investment companies.

-As of 29 April 2025, Elcid Investment is trading at INR 1,33,901 making it the leader of the most expensive stock in India.
-With a PE ratio of 14.3, the company showcases its stability and growth potential.
+As of 12 January 2026, Elcid Investment is trading at INR 1,25,399, making it the second most expensive stock in India.
+With a P/E ratio of 33, the company showcases its stability and growth potential.

 Also Read: Best Electric Vehicle Stocks in India

 Page Industries is a big player in the textile industry.
 It is the manufacturer and distributor of the Jockey brand in India, Sri Lanka, and the UAE.
-Page Industries has seen -2.81% revenue growth and 3-year CAGR of 17.0% in 2024.
+Page Industries has seen 8.0% revenue growth and a 3-year CAGR of 8.29% in 2025.

-As of 29 April 2025, Page Industries is trading at INR 44,885, making it the highest-priced stock among textile companies in India.
-Its price-to-earnings (P/E) ratio of 74.3 still reflects strong investor confidence and high expectations for future business growth.
-Shareholders who have held Page Industries stock over the past five years have enjoyed substantial returns of 143.23%.
-Throughout this period, the share price has fluctuated between a 52-week low of INR 33,870 and a 52-week high of INR 49,933, further underscoring its prominence in the market.
+As of 12 January 2026, Page Industries is trading at INR 34,355, making it the highest-priced stock among textile companies in India.
+Its price-to-earnings (P/E) ratio of 50.2 still reflects strong investor confidence and high expectations for future business growth.
+Throughout this period, the share price has fluctuated between a 52-week low of INR 34,036 and a 52-week high of INR 50,590, further underscoring its prominence in the market.
+Page Industries trades at a high share price because it’s a premium consumer franchise (Jockey/Speedo licensee) with historically strong profitability and very high ROE/ROCE, so investors pay up for quality.

 Sector: Diversified